lesaint/lesaint.github.io/_drafts/advanced_spring_mvc_to_implement_a_cross-webapp_functionnality.md

 * an index, to know which part we are talking about
     - it's a positive integer
-    - it starts at 1 because that how humans will identify the first page
+    - it starts at `1` because that how humans will identify the first page
 * the current number of items per page
     - the content of the page can be totally different depending on the number of items per page
     - it's a positive integer also
-    - it starts at 0, which means no-pagination-at-all or all-on-one-page since a page of 0 item does not make any sense
+    - it starts at `0`, which means no-pagination-at-all or all-on-one-page since a page of `0` item does not make any sense
+        + obviously, only page of index `1` is a valid page with un nomber of `0`

 # What we want